 Ravenna is a treasure chest of art, history and culture, a city with ancient origins and a glorious past.
-It became capital three times: it was capital of the Western Roman Empire, of Theodoric King of the Goths and of the Byzantine Empire in Europe.
+From the beginning of the 5th century, the city has been the capital of the declining Western Roman Empire (AD 402-403), of Theodoric’s reign (AD 493-526) and of the Byzantine Empire (AD 553-751).

-The cultural offer of Ravenna is abundant and varied: MAR, the City Art Museum of Ravenna, programmes regular exhibitions of high profile and is home to a number of permanent collections; the National Museum exhibits a variety of collections, including findings from excavations of Roman and Byzantine remains; TAMO.
-All the adventure of mosaic, is a permanent, interactive and multimedia exhibition dedicated to the art of mosaic in all its aspects, from antiquity up to contemporary times; the Archiepiscopal Museum includes the Chapel of Saint Andrew (Unesco); the Dantean Museum holds heirlooms connected with the cult and fame of the poet, while the Museum of the Risorgimento bears witness to the fervent passions of Mazzini and Garibaldi who stirred up the people of Ravenna in a more recent past.
+The cultural offer of Ravenna is abundant and varied.
+Its wide network of museums and collections includes the MAR - Ravenna Art Museum, regularly organizing high-profile exhibitions and hosting a number of permanent collections; the National Museum, exhibiting a variety of collections and findings from excavations of Roman and Byzantine remains; the Archiepiscopal Museum hosting the Chapel of Sant’Andrea (belonging to the UNESCO Heritage); Tamo Museum.
+All the adventure of the mosaic, a permanent, interactive and multimedia exhibition dedicated to the art of mosaic in all its aspects, from the Antiquity up to the present; Dante Museum houings relics related to the cult and fame of the poet and finally the Risorgimento Museum, that bears witness to the followers of Mazzini and Garibaldi in Ravenna.

 The great variety of landscapes surrounding Ravenna ranges from farmlands with fruit groves, marshes and canals flanked by typical fishing nets to centuries-old pinewoods overlooking sandy, well-equipped beaches.
 Nine unique seaside resorts stretch along its 30-km long coastline.
 Its beaches offer a wide range of facilities and leisure activities, such as games, sports and fitness, walks and rides, amusement parks (e.g. Mirabilandia), as well as sunshine, relax and culinary delights.